rchardptrsn/rchardptrsn.github.io/resume.md

 ## Education
 - M.A.
 Public Policy and Administration with Specialization in Data Analytics, **Northwestern University, 2023**
 - B.A.
-Political science, **North Carolina State University, 2014**
+Political Science, **North Carolina State University, 2014**